Tolga-Karahan/Studies/web/frontend/css/intro/css.md

     <a> element has different states that depend on whether link is visited or unvisited, hovered over, focused via keyboard,
     or activated.
 For example to style links that is visited before: a:visited.

-    CSS cascade and specifity rules applies when there are multiple rules that targets same element.
+    CSS cascade and specificity rules applies when there are multiple rules that targets same element.
 If specificity of the selectors are same, for example two p element selectors in the same file, then latest one applies which is called cascade.
     In other cases one with more specifity applies no matter where it is defined in stylesheet.